 Guess what – you probably have herpes.
-Even if you don’t have any active sores, it’s estimated that between 50 and 90% of the general population is carrying the virus, which is responsible for the painful and unsightly breakouts in oral and genital regions.
+Even if you don’t have any active sores, it’s estimated that approximately 66% of the general population is carrying the Herpes Simplex 1 virus, and approximately 12% is carrying the Herpes Simplex 2 virus, both of which can lead to painful and unsightly breakouts in the oral and genital regions.

-As it turns out, CBD for herpes is an incredibly effective treatment for the viral breakout.
+As it turns out, CBD may be an effective remedy for herpes breakouts.
 However, it is one that a lot of people have never heard of and would never think of trying.
-In this article, we’ll talk about what exactly the Herpes Simplex Virus (HSV) is, and how CBD works to both clear up active sores and help to prevent/suppress breakouts in the future.
+In this article, we’ll talk about what exactly the Herpes Simplex Virus (HSV) is and how CBD works to both clear up active sores and helps to prevent and suppress breakouts in the future.

 The Herpes Simplex Virus: What Is It, Exactly?